 - A well-equipped comprehensive breast care unit is available, which has highly qualified experts to guide the patient for the best treatment plan related to the breast issues.

-- This is one of the topmost hospitals in India with the biggest Stem cell transplant unit in Western India.
+- This is one of the topmost hospitals in India with the biggest bone marrow transplant unit in Western India.

 Fortis Hospital Mulund

 - The hospital is the pioneer of robotic dissection of the neck across India.